lucymait/Nutrifix/README.md

 ## Brief

+- Work in a team, using **git to code collaboratively**.
-- Build a full-stack app
+- **Build a full-stack application** by making your own backend and your own front-end
-- Use an Express API, to serve your data from a Mongo database
+- **Use an Express API** to serve your data from a Mongo database
-- Consume a separate, Public API
+- **Consume your API with a separate front-end** built with React
+- **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - Front-end built with React
 - Have several components - At least one classical and one functional.
 - The app should include a router - with several "pages".
-- Be deployed online and accessible to the public.
+- **Be deployed online** so it's publicly accessible.

 ## Technologies Used